 Disabilities (General) / Spinal Cord Injury

 (A Program of the United Spinal Association) National.
-22 chapters and 40 support groups.
+22 chapters and 120 support groups nationally.
 Founded 1948.
 Provides information and referrals on many topics to persons with spinal cord injuries and diseases, their families and interested professionals.
-Group development guidelines, bi-monthly newsletter, support groups and peer counseling.
+Group development guidelines, monthly newsletter, bi-monthly edition of 'Life in Action'(published in both hard copy and electronic format), support groups and peer counseling.
 Online listing of local chapters.